ItzGhozt/swift-projects/README.md

-Here's a shorter version focusing on how to run the project:

 Swift Projects Repository
 Hi! 👋 This is a collection of all my projects written in Swift.
 Below are instructions for running the Rock, Paper, Scissors project.